 If you don't press hard enough, however, you will have way too much resistance and burn your nickel instead of welding it.

 It's a good idea to do some practice welding on some cells that won't be included in your ebike battery.
 I have found that 26 jules is the perfect amount of power for welding 0.15mm nickel strips with a Kweld.

 When making your welds, it's important to perform at least 2 welds per cell.
 While the act of welding is a low-heat process compared to soldering cells, heat is still generated.
 For this reason, it's best to do one weld per cell all the way down the battery pack.
 After that, go back and do a second weld on each cell.

 Doing it this way gives each cell plenty of time to cool off between welds.
 This will result in a slightly higher battery pack capacity because the cells will be less damaged by the welding heat.

 STEP 6: Connect The BMS And Connectors To The Ebike Battery Pack

 Now that you have all of your cells welded together into one solid electrical structure, all cell groups other than the cell groups at the end should be connected to another cell group.

 The unconnected cell group on the positive end is going to be your main battery-positive connection.
 You can route wires from this connection directly to the positive end of your charge and discharge connectors.

 The unconnected cell group on the negative end, however, has to go through your BMS.
 Connect a large blue or black wire from your main battery negative connection to the B- connection on your BMS.
 Now, connect the same black size wire to the P- connection on your BMS.

-Next are the BMS sense wires, which are also known as balance leads.
-These are low current wires that connect to the controller on the BMS.
-They perorm two main functions:
+Next wire the BMS sense wires, which are also known as balance leads.
+These are low-current wires that connect to the controller on the BMS.
+They perform two main functions:

 1: Sense individual cell group voltages